Gil Privé

 Ho DN, Pomroy NC, Cuesta-Seijo JA, Privé GG.

-Proc Natl Acad Sci U S A. 2008 Sep 2;105(35):12861-6.
+Proc Natl Acad Sci USA.
+2008 Sep 2;105(35):12861-6.
 Read

 Structure of a BCOR corepressor peptide in complex with the BCL6 BTB domain dimer.